Snafkin547/MachineLearning/README.md

 Feature selection was also conducted using the Random Forest algorithm, highlighting its versatility within the project.

 ### IBM ML
+The project contains code that was implemented to successfully complete the IBM AI Engineer professional certificate on Coursera.
+It reflects a comprehensive educational journey through various aspects of AI and Machine Learning.

 ### text_preprocessing